Preventing Prompt Injection with Type-Directed Privilege Separation: Introduction

 \section{Introduction}

-Recent progress in large language models (LLMs) has been transformative for language processing systems.
-The ability to solve tasks without any specific fine-tuning has enabled application designers to ``prompt'' models such as Gemini 2.5 \citep{geminiteamGemini25Pushing2025}, GPT-5 \citep{openaiGPT5SystemCard2025}, etc. to address a variety of use cases \citep{brownLanguageModelsAre2020, kojimaLargeLanguageModels2023}.
-This foundation has enabled powerful new AI agents, which provide LLMs with tool-calling abilities and allow them to modify an external environment.
-Agents have demonstrated their effectiveness by improving productivity in various fields, such as software engineering \citep{anthropicClaudeCode2025, googleGeminiCLI2025, openaiAddendumGPT5System2025}.
+Recent advancements in efficiency and performance have made language models a transformative tool for reasoning-intensive tasks \citep{brownLanguageModelsAre2020, openaiGPT5SystemCard2025}.
+Indeed, the ability to prompt models during inference makes it possible to solve complicated tasks without expensive fine-tuning \citep{geminiteamGemini25Pushing2025, openaiGPT5SystemCard2025}.
+One popular design pattern provides a language model with tool-calling abilities and allows it to interact with an external environment; these so-called \emph{agentic systems} have demonstrated strong performance across a variety of domains, such as web browsing, software engineering, and more \citep{anthropicClaudeCode2025, googleGeminiCLI2025, openaiAddendumGPT5System2025}.

 Unfortunately, this convenience has not come for free.
-LLMs are deeply vulnerable to \emph{prompt injection} attacks, where a malicious instruction within third-party user data overrides the intended functionality of the application designer \citep{perezIgnorePreviousPrompt2022, greshakeNotWhatYouve2023, liuAutomaticUniversalPrompt2024, liuFormalizingBenchmarkingPrompt2024}.
-For AI agents, this threat vector can be extremely consequential.
-For instance, computer-use agents with access to a user's terminal could be convinced to remove sensitive files or execute malicious code \dennis{[CITE?]}.
-The real-world risk to these applications has caused OWASP to declare prompt injection as the current top vulnerability to LLM-integrated applications \citep{wilsonOWASPTop102024}.
+Language models are deeply vulnerable to \emph{prompt injection}, a specialized attack where an adversary subverts the designated task of a model by encoding a malicious instruction within third-party data \citep{perezIgnorePreviousPrompt2022, greshakeNotWhatYouve2023, liuAutomaticUniversalPrompt2024, liuFormalizingBenchmarkingPrompt2024}.
+For agentic systems, this threat vector can be extremely consequential.
+Consider, for instance, a computer-use agent with access to a user's terminal; without sufficient defenses, the agent could be convinced by a downloaded file to delete sensitive data or execute malicious code.
+Prompt injections are a significant impediment to the real-world deployment of agentic systems, and are considered by OWASP to be the current top vulnerability to language model-based systems \citep{wilsonOWASPTop102024}.